 Benefit Description You pay After the calendar year deductible

 Organ/tissue transplants (cont.)

-If you are a participant in a clinical trial, the Plan will provide benefits \$30 per specialist visit

-for related routine care that is medically necessary (such as doctor visits, lab tests, x-rays and scans, and hospitalization related to treating the patient's condition) if it is not provided by the clinical trial.
+If you are a participant in a clinical trial, the Plan will provide benefits for related routine care that is medically necessary (such as doctor visits, lab tests, x-rays and scans, and hospitalization related to treating the patient's condition) if it is not provided by the clinical trial.
 Section 9 has additional information on costs related to clinical trials.
-We encourage you to contact the Plan to discuss specific services if you participate in a clinical trial.
-10% of Plan Allowance in a surgical center, hospital, or other facility
+We encourage you to contact the Plan to discuss specific services if you participate in a clinical trial. \$30 per specialist visit See section 5(c) for facility charges.

-• Allogeneic transplants for:
+Allogeneic transplants for:

 - Advanced Hodgkin's lymphoma

 - Advanced non-Hodgkin's lymphoma

 - Beta Thalassemia Major

 - Chronic inflammatory demyelination polyneuropathy (CIDP)

 - Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

 - Multiple myeloma

 - Multiple sclerosis

 - Sickle Cell anemia

 • Mini-transplants (non-myeloablative allogeneic, reduced intensity conditioning or RIC) for:

 - Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

 - Advanced Hodgkin's lymphoma

 - Advanced non-Hodgkin's lymphoma

 - Breast cancer

 - Chronic lymphocytic leukemia

+Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL)

 - Chronic myelogenous leukemia

 - Colon cancer

-Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL)

 - Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

 - Multiple myeloma

 - Multiple sclerosis

 - Myeloproliferative disorders (MDDs)

 - Myelodysplasia/Myelodysplastic Syndromes

 - Non-small cell lung cancer

 - Ovarian cancer

 - Prostate cancer

 - Renal cell carcinoma

 - Sarcomas

 - Sickle cell anemia

-• Autologous Transplants for:
+Autologous Transplants for:

-Benefit Description You pay After the calendar year deductible Organ/tissue transplants (cont.) - Advanced Childhood kidney cancers - Advanced Ewing sarcoma - Advanced Hodgkin's lymphoma - Advanced non-Hodgkin's lymphoma - Aggressive non-Hodgkin's lymphoma - Breast Cancer - Childhood rhabdomyosarcoma - Chronic myelogenous leukemia - Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL) - Early stage (indolent or non-advanced) small cell lymphocytic lymphoma - Epithelial Ovarian Cancer - Mantle Cell (Non-Hodgkin lymphoma) - Multiple sclerosis - Small cell lung cancer - Systemic lupus erythematosus \$30 per specialist visit 10% of Plan Allowance in a surgical center, hospital, or other facility - Systemic sclerosis National Transplant Program (NTP) - Transplants which are non-experimental or non-investigational are a covered benefit.
+Benefit Description You pay After the calendar year deductible Organ/tissue transplants (cont.)
+Advanced Childhood kidney cancers Advanced Ewing sarcoma Advanced Hodgkin's lymphoma Advanced non-Hodgkin's lymphoma Aggressive non-Hodgkin's lymphoma Breast Cancer Childhood rhabdomyosarcoma Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL) Chronic myelogenous leukemia Early stage (indolent or non-advanced) small cell lymphocytic lymphoma Epithelial Ovarian Cancer Mantle Cell (Non-Hodgkin lymphoma) Multiple sclerosis Small cell lung cancer Systemic lupus erythematosus \$30 per specialist visit See section 5(c) for facility charges.
+Systemic sclerosis National Transplant Program (NTP) - Transplants which are non-experimental or non-investigational are a covered benefit.
 Covered transplants must be ordered by your primary care doctor and plan specialist physician and approved by our medical director in advance of the surgery.
 The transplant must be performed at hospitals (Institutes of Excellence) specifically approved and designated by us to perform these procedures.
 A transplant is non-experimental and non-investigational when we have determined, in our sole discretion, that the medical community has generally accepted the procedure as appropriate for treatment for your specific condition.
-Coverage for a transplant where you are the recipient includes coverage for the medical and surgical expenses of a live donor, to the extent these services are not covered by another plan or program. \$30 per specialist visit 10% of Plan Allowance in a surgical center, hospital, or other facility Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
+Coverage for a transplant where you are the recipient includes coverage for the medical and surgical expenses of a live donor, to the extent these services are not covered by another plan or program.
+Note: Transplants must be performed at hospitals designated as \$30 per specialist visit See section 5(c) for facility charges.
+Note: Transplants must be performed at hospitals designated as Institutes of Excellence (IOE).
+Hospitals in our network, but not designated as an IOE hospital will not be covered.
+Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
 We cover donor screening tests and donor search expense for the actual solid organ donor or up to four bone marrow/stem cell transplant donors in addition to the testing of family members.
-Clinical trials must meet the following criteria: A. The member has a current diagnosis that will most likely cause death within one year or less despite therapy with currently accepted treatment; or the member has a diagnosis of cancer; AND \$30 per specialist visit 10% of Plan Allowance in a surgical center, hospital, or other facility B. All of the following criteria must be met:1.
-Standard therapies have not been effective in treating the member or would not be medically appropriate; and Organ/tissue transplants - continued on next page
+Clinical trials must meet the following criteria: A. The member has a current diagnosis that will most likely cause death within one year or less despite therapy with currently accepted treatment; or the member has a diagnosis of cancer; AND B. All of the following criteria must be met: